emacsmirror/meep/docs/reference.rst

 ^^^^^^^^^^^^^^^^^^^

 Command properties:
-commands may have a `meep' property, this is expected to be a P-list of properties.
+commands may have a `meep' property, this is expected to be a PLIST of properties.

 :mark-on-motion
    - t: Mark on motion.